-There are also a few brands that have integrated suspension systems into stems and seatposts, aiming to relieve the rider of discomfort caused by rougher terrain.
+The integration of suspension into stems and seatposts aims to relieve discomfort caused by rougher terrain.
 Gravel bike suspension is now also available in the form of the RockShox Rudy Ultimate XPLR fork (30 or 40mm travel), the Lauf Grit fork (30mm travel) and even Niner’s MCR 9 RDO full suspension gravel bike (50mm travel).

-As hike-a-bike sections could potentially destroy road cycling cleats in a matter of minutes, MTB-style two-bolt SPD pedals are popular as gravel bike pedals, or even flat pedals for bikepacking or more technical riding.
-Check out our round-up of the best gravel shoes on the market, featuring rugged, grippy rubber soles and casual laces or adjustable BOA dials.
+Because hike-a-bike sections could potentially destroy road cycling cleats in a matter of minutes, MTB-style two-bolt SPD pedals are popular as gravel bike pedals, or even flat pedals for bikepacking or more technical riding.
+Check out our round-up of the best gravel shoes on the market, featuring rugged, grippy rubber soles and casual laces or adjustable Boa dials.

 What kit do you need to take for gravel riding?

 A little planning before you ride, with a route loaded on a GPS bike computer, smartwatch or your phone can be invaluable.
-Apps such as Komoot are helpful because they make Highlight suggestions based on users’ experiences, meaning you can build a ride around the best gravel sections, climbs and even coffee stops.
+Cycling apps, such as Komoot, are helpful.
+They suggest highlights based on users’ recommendations, meaning you can build a ride around the best gravel sections, climbs and even coffee stops.

-It’s also worth mentioning that, as you’re likely to travel further from towns and cities when heading off-road, and as the pace is usually slower than on the road, you should pack plenty of snacks and water for your ride.
-There’s nothing worse than bonking in the middle of nowhere without a resupply point for miles!
+In case of battery failure, don’t forget a paper map on longer trips into the wilderness.
+In this environment, you should pack plenty of snacks and water for your ride.
+There’s nothing worse than bonking in the middle of nowhere without a resupply point for miles.

 What’s the difference between gravel and bikepacking?